 Located on the Knysna lagoon, there is much to see in the Featherbed Nature Reserve.
 You can explore the reserve riding on a 4x4 vehicle and trailer that takes visitors to key viewpoints on the reserve, or you can explore an ancient sea cave.
 Milk trees are extremely common here and they can grow up to six feet tall and have a spiny shrub-like look with small yellow flowers along the side.

 There’s so much fun to be had at the local ostrich farms!
 Go on safari through the ostrich field to learn more about them in their natural habitat.
 Then, tour the farm where you can pet and feed the ostriches.
 Don’t forget to stay for lunch and enjoy fresh food in a beautiful setting.

 South Africa has some really great wine.
 Visit the heart of the winelands region and take in the colorful mountains and vineyards that seem to go on for days.
 Don’t forget to taste some of that delicious stuff while you’re there!

 As you prepare to explore South Africa, enjoy a casual dress style and be sure to pack comfortable walking shoes.
 Lightweight cottons are suggested for shorts, slacks, tee shirts, as well as hats and one warm jacket and/or sweatshirt.

-One of the best parts of traveling is coming back home with souvenirs that really reflect the place you’ve just been.
-In South Africa you’ll find a plethora of cultural products like carvings of animals made of soap stone, ebony, or other woods; wooden masks, bowls, jewelry and chess sets; jewelry made of precious stones like diamonds and semi-precious stones such as malachite, lapis and topaz; native art paintings, murals and sculptures; safari clothing; and tie-dyed prints of animals.
+One of the best parts of travelling is coming back home with souvenirs that really reflect the place you’ve just been.
+In South Africa you’ll find a plethora of cultural products like carvings of animals made of soap stone, ebony, or other woods; wooden masks, bowls, jewellery and chess sets; jewellery made of precious stones like diamonds and semi-precious stones such as malachite, lapis and topaz; native art paintings, murals and sculptures; safari clothing; and tie-dyed prints of animals.